kbventures/next-i18next-blog-final/backup.md

 export default LanguageSelector;
 ```

-As mentioned before next.js has URL routing setup for internationalization built under the hood.
+As mentioned before next.js has a URL routing setup for internationalization built under the hood.
 To take advantage of URL routing we'll be using the `useRouter` hook which gives you access to the router object.
 You can use it to manage navigation and access route information.

 Let's break down the destructured variables and the function in the provided code: